 Fortunately, at least for the time being, the internet isn’t heavily censored in Hong Kong.
 You can still access Facebook, YouTube, Twitter and all of the other websites that are completely inaccessible in China.

 That being said, especially with all the protests that rocked the city starting in the summer of 2019, the idea of internet censorship has been floated by members of the Hong Kong Cabinet.
+Hong Kong authorities have been actively enforcing the National Security Law, imposing censorship and restricting access to content that contradicts the government narrative.
 The moment that happens, the free Hong Kong internet we know now will be gone.

-But the truth is, it’s not just censorship that you need to worry about in Hong Kong.
+But the truth is, it’s not just censorship that you need to worry about as Hong Kong users face unique digital limitations, akin to those in mainland China.

 The lack of internet censorship in Hong Kong is deceiving.
+Hong Kong Watch, a U.K.-based NGO, has highlighted cases where their website was blocked, raising concerns about freedom of expression and the operations of foreign organizations in Hong Kong.
 Make no mistake – China owns Hong Kong.

 They are doing everything in their power to retain control of the region while still saving face internationally.